+Plan activation can only be approximated using data on payments.
+As there is a lag between when support is provided and payments made, these statistics are likely to be conservative.
+That is, it is likely that plan activation is faster than presented.
+Also, in-kind supports have been excluded from the calculation, which further contributes to the conservative figures.
 Note: Given that plans approved since 2017-18 Q1 are relatively new, it is too early to examine the duration to plan activation for these plans and hence these have been excluded from the charts.

-Participant Outcomes

-Baseline outcome measures were collected from 99% of participants receiving their initial plan since 1 July 2016.

-- 66% of participants aged 0 to before school are able to make friends outside of family/carers, compared to 63% of participants from school age to 14 - 56% of participants aged 0 to before school are engaged in age appropriate community, cultural or religious activities, compared to 32% 36% for other age groups - 55% of participants from school age to 14 attend school in a mainstream class, compared to 28% of participants aged 15 to 24 - 26% of participants aged 25 and over have a paid job, compared to 18% of participants aged 15 to 24 - 62% of participants aged 25 and over choose what they do every day, compared to 44% of participants aged 15 to 24

-Selected key baseline indicators for participants
+Participant Outcomes Page: 17 A chart displays selected key baseline indicators for participants.
+Baseline outcome measures were collected from 99% of participants receiving their initial plan since 1 July 2016. - 66% of participants aged 0 to before school are able to make friends outside of family/carers, compared to 63% of participants from school age to 14 - 56% of participants aged 0 to before school are engaged in age appropriate community, cultural or religious activities, compared to 32% 36% for other age groups - 55% of participants from school age to 14 attend school in a mainstream class, compared to 28% of participants aged 15 to 24 - 26% of participants aged 25 and over have a paid job, compared to 18% of participants aged 15 to 24 - 62% of participants aged 25 and over choose what they do every day, compared to 44% of participants aged 15 to 24 Family/Carers Outcomes Page: 18 A chart displays selected key baseline indicators for family and carers of participants.
+The percentage of participants' family/carers: